What is Baby Led Weaning and is it the right approach to Introducing Solid Foods?

 Is Baby Led Weaning right for your baby?

 Only you can decide if the baby led weaning approach is right for your baby.
+However babies of developmentally delayed babies should not practice baby led weaning, as it may lead to nutritional deficiencies.
 DIscuss this method of introducing baby to solid foods with your pediatrician and visit these links to learn more:

 We have received a few emails asking why our website has recipes for purees and why we are promoting baby food in purée format; many of the emailers say that purees are dangerous for babies.
 Baby Led Weaning is a great option for introducing solid foods to your baby however, many advocates say that if you don’t practice Baby Led Weaning, then a baby is just not learning to eat real foods.